amasciotra/ECSE422_final_project/README.md

 Alex Masciotra (260746829)
 Giuseppe Lipari (260742811)

+THIS CODE RUNS WITH PYTHON 3.7, WILL NOT WORK WITH PYTHON 2

+Made with python version 3.7, cannot guarantee full functionality with other versions of python 3.

 This project takes in an input txt file in the form of the input.txt given, for the number of cities, and reliabilities and cost of each city to be connected to eachother.

-It outputs the solutions if possible to the respective textfiles as well as print on the console
+It outputs the solutions if possible to the respective text files as well as printed on the console

 PartASolution and PartBSolution are the textfile